ryan258/ideaforge/HANDBOOK.md

 - **Objective**: Develop critical thinking and decision-making skills.
 - **Activity**:
-  - (Note: This feature is coming soon.
-The following are suggested activities for when it's implemented.)
   - Have students explore different directions for their ideas.
   - Encourage peer feedback on different idea directions.
+- **How to use**:
+  - Click the "Generate Direction" button to create new potential directions for the idea.
+  - Review the generated directions with the class.
+  - Have students discuss the pros and cons of each direction.
+  - Select the most promising direction to move forward with.
 - **Discussion Points**:
   - What criteria can we use to evaluate different idea directions?
   - How do we balance creativity with practicality?
+  - How might different directions appeal to the personas we created?

-### 4. The Anvil: Refining Ideas
+### 4. The Anvil: Refining Ideas (Basic Structure Implemented)

 - **Objective**: Teach the importance of iteration and feedback in the creative process.
 - **Activity**:
-  - Guide students through the AI-powered refinement process.
+  - (Note: Full functionality coming soon.
+The following are suggested activities based on the current basic structure.)
+  - Discuss the chosen direction and brainstorm ways to refine it.
+  - Use the current idea display to spark discussions about potential improvements.
-  - Conduct peer review sessions to provide additional feedback.
+- **How to use**:
+  - Review the current idea displayed on the screen.
+  - Use the "Continue to The Workshop" button to move to the next phase when ready.
 - **Discussion Points**:
-  - How does feedback help improve our ideas?
+  - How can we improve upon our chosen direction?
-  - What's the difference between constructive criticism and negative feedback?
+  - What potential challenges might we face with this idea, and how can we address them?

-### 5. The Workshop: Content Creation
+### 5. The Workshop: Content Creation (Basic Structure Implemented)

 - **Objective**: Develop digital content creation skills.
 - **Activity**:
+  - (Note: Full functionality coming soon.
+The following are suggested activities based on the current basic structure.)
-  - Guide students in creating social media content based on their refined ideas.
+  - Brainstorm different types of social media content that could be created from the refined idea.
-  - Discuss different content formats and their purposes.
+  - Discuss the characteristics of effective social media content for different platforms.
+- **How to use**:
+  - Review any generated social media content ideas (feature coming soon).
+  - Use the "Generate Social Media Content" button to simulate content creation (full functionality coming soon).
 - **Discussion Points**:
   - How do different social media platforms affect content creation?
   - What makes content engaging or shareable?
+  - How can we adapt our idea for different social media formats (e.g., short video, image post, tweet)?

-### 6. The Finishing Touch: Final Refinement
+### 6. The Finishing Touch: Final Refinement (Basic Structure Implemented)

 - **Objective**: Teach the importance of polishing and presenting work professionally.
 - **Activity**:
+  - (Note: Full functionality coming soon.
+The following are suggested activities based on the current basic structure.)
+  - Discuss the importance of final edits and refinements in the creative process.
-  - Have students make final adjustments to their content.
+  - Have students create a checklist for reviewing and polishing their work.
-  - Organize a class presentation where students showcase their projects.
+- **How to use**:
+  - Review the final idea and any generated social media content.
+  - Use the "Make Final Adjustments" button to discuss potential last-minute changes (full functionality coming soon).
+  - Use the "Finish and Save" button to complete the process (full saving functionality coming soon).
 - **Discussion Points**:
   - How does presentation affect how an idea is received?
   - What have we learned about the journey from idea to final product?
+  - How might we continue to iterate and improve our idea even after this process?

 ## Integrating IdeaForge with Curriculum